Skip to main content

 Removed

-Long gone are the days of you instantly topping your raids, Engulf has been culled from this world.
-Initially this might turn you off to the idea of Flameshaper and make you worry about the hero tree, but I am here to say this was a need and good change on the part of Blizzard.
-Engulf heavily influenced the play of Evoker this entire expansion.
-From it being just 50% of our healing in season one from its extremely strong interaction with Consume Flame, being Lifebind fodder for massive hits in season 2, and being both in season 3.
-This spell overtook Preservation and we relied on it so heavily in raid that it was impossible to make useful in a dungeon environment without it massively buffing raid.
+Long gone are the days of you instantly topping your raids; Engulf has been culled from this world.
+Initially, this might turn you off to the idea of Flameshaper and make you worry about the hero tree, but I'm here to say this was a good change on Blizzard's part.
+Engulf heavily influenced the play of Evoker this entire expansion: from it being 50% of our healing in Season 1 due to its extremely strong interaction with Consume Flame, to being Lifebind fodder for massive hits in Season 2, and being both in Season 3.
+This spell ended up defining Preservation, and we relied on it so heavily in raid that it was impossible to make it viable in a dungeon environment without making it overtuned in raid.
 The removal of Engulf was needed for the health of the game and the health of Preservation.

-Removed with it was also a support talent of Red Hot which just gave it a 2nd charge, nothing crazy.
+Along with Engulf, Blizzard also removed its support talent Red Hot, which just gave it a 2nd charge.
+Nothing crazy.

 Reworked

-To start with, Engulf was replaced with Legacy of the Lifebinder a fitting name.
-This talent gives both our Fire Breath and more importantly our Dream Breath 2 charges.
-I cannot emphasize how insanely good this is.
-Having an additional charge of both these spells, along with a few class tree changes we will get into later makes this spell already so much stronger than it already was.
-We will now instead be focusing ourselves heavily around Dream Breath instead of Engulf making for a much more healthy, and more importantly, tune-able knob.
+To start with, Engulf was replaced with Legacy of the Lifebinder, a fitting name.
+This talent gives both our Fire Breath and, more importantly, our Dream Breath 2 charges.
+I cannot emphasize enough how insanely good this is.
+Having an additional charge of both spells, along with a few class tree changes that create new synergies (we'll get into those later), already makes this much stronger than it was.
+We will now be focusing more on Dream Breath instead of Engulf, which is a healthier and more tunable knob.

-Another step down we have Burning Adrenaline, another simple talent that allows us to cast our Dream Breath and Fire Breath faster.
-This has some negative side affects via Dream Breath, currently upranking your Dream Breath doesnt take in the increases of the hot healing from Expanded Lungs and Fulminous Roar, making you lose out on a large amount of Dream Breath healing.
+Another step down, we have Burning Adrenaline, which is a simple talent that allows us to cast our Dream Breath and Fire Breath faster.
+However, this has some negative side effects for Dream Breath.
+Currently, up-ranking your Dream Breath doesn't take into account the increased HoT healing from Expanded Lungs and Fulminous Roar, so you lose out on a large amount of Dream Breath healing.
 We hope to see this fixed soon!

-One more tick down we see Deep Exhalation, an increase to our HoT and DoT portions of our Fire Breath and our Dream Breath.
+One more row down we see Deep Exhalation, an increase to the HoT and DoT portions of our Fire Breath and our Dream Breath.
 More healing, more damage, more uptime.
-All around good.
+All around, good.

-Down to our capstone we see Consume Flame get a rework on the spells it works with and the amounts they consume.
-Verdant Embrace consumes 4 seconds for a 200% explosion per target hit with Dream Breath, while Emerald Blossom consumes 2 seconds with a 200% explosion per target hit with Dream Breath.
-Most notable THIS IS NO LONGER SPLASH AOE HEALING.
-Having Consume Flame happen is Single Target heal on that person that got hit with either Verdant Embrace or Emerald Blossom if they have Dream Breath.
+At the capstone level we see Consume Flame get a rework to the spells it works with and the amounts they consume.
+Both Verdant Embrace and Emerald Blossom now create a 200% explosion per target hit by Dream Breath, with Verdant Embrace consuming 4 seconds and Emerald Blossom consuming 2 seconds.
+Most notably, THIS IS NO LONGER SPLASH AOE HEALING.
+When Consume Flame triggers, it is single-target healing on the person hit by either Verdant Embrace or Emerald Blossom, as long as they have Dream Breath.
 This fundamentally changes how Flameshaper is required to play.
-Sadly however, currently Consume Flame looks to be extremely weak and not played around at all in raid, and in M+ you can do some neat things with Verdant Embrace but it requires a lot of setup.
-A large nerf needed to happen, but currently Consume Flame is a shell of its former self.
+Sadly, however, Consume Flame looks extremely weak and is not likely to be played around in raid.
+In M+, you can do some neat things with Verdant Embrace, but it requires a lot of setup.
+A large nerf was needed, but this reworked Consume Flame is a shell of its former self.

-Last Item we see a change in is Lifecinders.
-With Renewing Blaze now being attached to Obsidian Scales they changes Lifecinders to now provide Obsidian Scales to our target at a 50% effectivness.
-Yes you read that right we can now share our personal with other people.
-This also gives the passive Renewing Blaze to the target as well making for an absolutely insane external and talent.
-15% DR and 50% healback of all damage for 12 seconds.
+Last talent we see a change to is Lifecinders.
+It now provides Obsidian Scales to our target at 50% effectiveness.
+Yes, you read that right: we can now share our personal defensive with other players.
+Additionally, since Renewing Blaze is now attached to Obsidian Scales, the other player gets the Renewing Blaze effect too!
+This makes for an absolutely insane external cooldown: 15% damage reduction and a 50% heal-back of all damage for 12 seconds.

 Added

-As is with Chronowarden and all other hero trees, Flameshaper see's 3 NEW talents.
+As with Chronowarden and all other hero trees, Flameshaper sees 3 new talents.

-Starting from the top we have Essence Well, this gives all casts of our Dream Breath and Fire Breath to have a 50% chance to give us an Essence Burst.
-Meaning often you will get 2 Essence Bursts from your Empower casts with Spark of Insight.
+Starting from the top we have Essence Well.
+This gives all casts of our Dream Breath and Fire Breath a 50% chance to grant an Essence Burst.
+This means you will often get 2 Essence Bursts from your empower casts with Spark of Insight.
 More Essence Bursts are always welcome.

 Just below that we also gain a support talent for Essence Burst with Twin Flame.
-This makes it so when we spend our Essence Burst it heals that target for quite a fair amount.
-This sadly currently does not work with Disintegrate, we hope to see this changed.
+This makes it so when we spend our Essence Burst, it heals that target for a decent amount.
+Sadly, this currently does not work with Disintegrate, which we hope to see changed.

-Lastly we have an upgrade talent for Twin Flame, Fire Torrent, this just makes Twin Flame bounce an additional 2 times.
-On beta this looks to target damaged allies and is actually extremely powerful in the new healer environment.
+Lastly, we have Fire Torrent, an upgrade for Twin Flame.
+This just makes Twin Flame bounce an additional 2 times.
+On beta, this appears to target injured allies and is actually extremely powerful in the new healer environment.

 Final Notes

-I'm very pleased with the Flameshaper changes, the Engulf Consume Flame duo was long due for a change, and I'm very happy it will no longer dominate the spec entirely in raid.
-This allows them to hopefully tune Flameshaper into a competitive spot in both raid and M+.
-That being said, I am a bit sad about the state of Consume Flame, currently on beta its less than 2% healing on most logs with me TRYING to play into it.
-The rest of the tree however is just a lot of solid points that gradually add to Flameshaper being a very solid tree that adds and honestly almost complete Preservation Evoker.
+I'm very pleased with the Flameshaper changes.
+The Engulf & Consume Flame duo was overdue for a change, and I'm very happy it will no longer dominate the spec entirely in raid.
+This should allow Blizzard to tune Flameshaper into a competitive spot in both raid and M+.
+That being said, I am a bit sad about the state of Consume Flame.
+On beta, it was less than 2% healing on most logs, even when I'm TRYING to play into it.
+The rest of the tree, however, has a lot of solid points that gradually add up to Flameshaper being very solid.
+And honestly, it almost completes Preservation Evoker.

 Preservation Tree

-Buckle up, cause this is about to get spicy.
-Preservation Recieved a fair amount of changes with its Spec tree.
-We see the addition of our extremely powerful apex talent, reworks to other talents to strip frustration away from gameplay, and intergration talents to help us utilize our entire kit.
-Unfortunately we also lose some of most beloved spells, and our Cooldowns become a choice.
+Buckle up, because this is about to get spicy.
+Preservation received a fair number of changes to its spec tree.
+We see the addition of our extremely powerful Apex talent, reworks to other talents to strip frustration away from gameplay, and integration talents to help us utilize our entire kit.
+Unfortunately, we also lose some of our most beloved spells, and we have to choose between cooldowns.

 Removed

-Lets rip the band aid off early.
-Our Beloved Spiritbloom has been removed.
-Spiritbloom was a staple to dungeon gameplay and evoker in the past, its moved more towards backup button recently, but it always found a way to just fall behind in raid, unfortunately becoming Lifebind Fodder.
-However, with the change to Lifebind the removal of Spiritbloom is a double hitter to M+ and honestly just the identity of Preservation.
+Let's rip the band-aid off early.
+Our beloved Spiritbloom has been removed.
+Spiritbloom was a staple of dungeon gameplay and Preservation Evoker in the past.
+It's always found a way to fall behind in raid, most recently becoming a Lifebind fodder button.
+However, with the change to Lifebind, the removal of Spiritbloom hurts M+, and honestly, the identity of Preservation itself.
 It also leaves a very big gap in Chronowarden's gameplay.

-Another Iconic spell Emerald Communion was also removed.
-Often used for Lifebind but also mana, Emerald Communion's removal leaves a pretty strange feeling as a cooldown, a personal, and a way to help our worsening mana economy.
-Along with Emerald Communion all of its supporting talents also have been removed.
+Another iconic spell, Emerald Communion, was also removed.
+Often paired with Lifebind, but also used for mana, Emerald Communion's removal leaves a pretty strange feeling, as it was a cooldown, a personal, and a way to help our worsening mana economy.
+Along with Emerald Communion, all of its supporting talents have also been removed.

 The only other talent that was removed was Cycle of Life.
-This change Eliminates a talent that essentially has been holding back Emerald Blossom from being a good spell on its own.
-Historically Preservation has been either all in Emerald Blossom or all in Echo.
-This allows Blizzard to buff Emerald Blossom into being a good button, but also allowing us as players to not be forced into all inning the spell.
-Along with this they added Twin Echoes which we will talk about in just a second!
+This change eliminates a talent that has essentially been holding back Emerald Blossom from being a good spell on its own.
+Historically, Preservation has been either all-in on Emerald Blossom or all-in on Echo.
+This allows Blizzard to buff Emerald Blossom into being a good button, while also allowing us as players to not be forced into going all-in on the ability.
+Along with this, they added Twin Echoes, which we will talk about in just a second!

 Reworked

-On the topic of Emerald Blossom we will start with Field of Dreams.
-This was reworked to take away the RNG aspect of the talent and make it a guarentee'd Proc every other Emerald Blossom cast.
-This massively increased quality of life for this talent, and with the very large Emerald Blossom buffs it's a VERY good pick.
+On the topic of Emerald Blossom, we will start with Field of Dreams.
+This was reworked to take away the RNG aspect of the talent and make it a guaranteed proc on every other Emerald Blossom cast.
+This is a massive quality-of-life improvement for the talent, and with the very large Emerald Blossom buffs, it's a VERY good pick.

-Another very noteable rework was for Lifebind.
-Lifebind Healing and duration where increased quite significantly, however Lifebind can no longer be spread through Echo.
-This by itself and the Spiritbloom removal could be a video topic on its own.
+Another very notable rework was for Lifebind.
+Lifebind healing and duration were increased quite significantly, but Lifebind can no longer be spread through Echo.
+This change, alongside the removal of Spiritbloom, has enough ripple effects to be a video topic on its own.
 Blizzard is really bringing down the level of instant burst the spec can do.
-This has some major consequences on Dungeon Content however, as Lifebind has been the bread and butter of how we historically push health bars in that content.
-This change however was needed from a raiding perspective, as Lifebind has been extremely oppressive and bursty in recent tiers, things Blizzard does not want.
+In dungeon content, Lifebind has historically been the bread and butter of how we push health bars, so this change hits hard.
+From a raiding perspective though, the change was needed, as Lifebind has been extremely oppressive and bursty in recent tiers, something Blizzard does not want.

-Yet another major rework comes from Empath and Spiritual Clarity.
-We will start with Empath as its the less of the two.
-All empower spells now give us the buff, instead of only the removed Spiritbloom.
-Moving onto Spiritual Clarity, this reduces the Cooldown of Dream Breath down to 20 seconds.
-That alone is very good, but now remember that Flameshaper has 2 charges.
-No longer are you punished for holding Dream Breath for mechanics.
+Yet another major rework is for Empath and Spiritual Clarity.
+Formerly, Empath was only triggered by Spiritbloom, but with Spiritbloom's removal, it's now triggered by any empower spell.
+As for Spiritual Clarity, it reduces the cooldown of Dream Breath to 20 seconds.
+That alone is very good, but remember that Flameshaper now has 2 charges.
+No longer are you punished for holding Dream Breath to line up with mechanics.
 This is an extremely powerful synergy that pushes Flameshaper Dream Breath even further ahead of Chronowarden.

-As for other Reworks, Call of Ysera is now disconnected from Verdant Embrace and a passive.
-Do note that it has been pretty significantly nerfed however.
-This was very good for the playstyle now that Verdant Embrace is trying to be a stand alone button now, not a Lifebind and Call of Ysera trigger.
+As for other reworks, Call of Ysera has been detached from Verdant Embrace and is now a passive that directly modifies Dream Breath and Living Flame.
+Note that it has been pretty significantly nerfed, however.
+This is very good for the playstyle now that Verdant Embrace is a standalone button instead of a Lifebind and Call of Ysera trigger.

-We are on a roll with gameplay centric changes as Tempo Charged was ALSO reworked.
-No longer are you punished for casting your Fire Breath on cooldown, or punished for having to cast Dream Breath early.
+We are on a roll with gameplay-centric changes as Tempo Charged was also reworked.
+No longer are you punished for casting Fire Breath on cooldown or casting Dream Breath early.
 Tempo Charged is now just a generic passive increase to bronze spells.
-This does not work on Chrono Flame, Golden Hour or Rewind.
+Note that it does not work on Chrono Flame, Golden Hour, or Rewind.

-Lastly for reworks, Lifeforce Mender no longer scales off of HP, and now is a generic increase to red spells.
-Much easier for testing, doesn't change the functionality of the talent.
+And for the final rework, Lifeforce Mender no longer scales off of your maximum health.
+It is now a generic increase to red spells, which makes testing much easier without changing the functionality of the talent.

 Added

-Our Apex talents, Merithras Blessing.
-There is a ton to go into here i'd recommend reading the interactions page about this.
-Know that it's been massively nerfed many times, and it is likely still the most powerful apex in the game.
+Our Apex talent is Merithras Blessing.
+There is a ton to go into here, so I'd recommend reading more about it on the Spell Interactions page.
+Know that it's been massively nerfed many times, but it is likely still the most powerful Apex talent in the game.

-I've done a lot of talking about integration talents so let's talk about the major one, Twin Echoes Twin Echoes makes it so after every Emerald Blossom cast causes your next Echo cast will hit another target.
-This is smart healing and the Echo will choose the lowest HP target that doesn't already have an Echo.
-This with the fact that Emerald Blossom got massively buffed means that you can weave Emerald Blossom and Echo to build your ramps and not lose out on Echo count while also doing decent healing during your ramp as Emerald Blossom does not consume Echo.
+I've done a lot of talking about integration talents, but let's talk about the major one: Twin Echoes.
+After every Emerald Blossom cast, your next Echo cast will hit an additional target.
+This is smart healing, and the Echo will choose the lowest HP target that doesn't already have an Echo.
+This, combined with the fact that Emerald Blossom got massively buffed, means that you can weave Emerald Blossom and Echo to build your ramps without losing out on Echo count, while also doing decent healing during your ramp, as Emerald Blossom does not consume Echo.

-Our Stasis and our Dreamflight are on a choice node, however they get a new support talent called Inner Flame.
-Inner Flame increases your HoT healing of all spells by 60% and increases the chance of your Living Flame and Reversion to create Essence Bursts by 100%.
-Note that this only happens on the Initial casts of these two spells.
-Stasis release does not reapply the Inner Flame buff.
-Its a fairly solid talent, that makes Dreamflight do a ton more healing, and gives some pretty niche cases for Stasis stores.
+Stasis and Dreamflight have been moved to a shared choice node, but they get a new support talent called Inner Flame, which is triggered by casting your chosen major cooldown.
+Inner Flame increases the healing of all your HoT effects by 60% and increases the chance for your Living Flame and Reversion to create Essence Bursts by 100%.
+Note that this only happens on the initial cast of those two abilities; a Stasis release does not reapply the Inner Flame buff.
+It's a fairly solid talent that makes Dreamflight do a ton more healing, and gives some new and interesting possibilities for Stasis stores.

-Lastly we get a new Verdant Embrace choice node consisting of Dream Simulacrum and Wings of Liberty.
-Wings of Liberty just gives you an additional charge of Verdant Embrace while Dream Simulacrum makes your Verdant Embrace hit even harder and makes it so you send a projection of yourself forward instead of moving your character to do the healing.
-Both have very niche situations and lots of good testing has been done on both.
-Overall its a pretty solid choice node, but it can be a bit harder to justify as a capstone talent.
+Lastly, we get a new Verdant Embrace choice node consisting of Dream Simulacrum and Wings of Liberty.
+Wings of Liberty gives you an additional charge of Verdant Embrace, while Dream Simulacrum increases Verdant Embrace's healing and makes it so that you send a projection of yourself at the target instead of actually moving your character.
+Lots of good testing has been done on both options, and each one has its own niche use cases.
+However, while it's a pretty solid choice node, it's a bit difficult to justify as a capstone talent.

 Final Thoughts